 Day 4: Scales to Keswick via Blencathra

 A steeply rising traverse across the hillside above Scales leads to a ridge overlooking Mousethwaite Comb and climbs to the picturesque Scales Tarn.
 From the usually dark waters of the tarn you can look up at the imposing skyline formed by Sharp Edge.
 This is the way the Wainwright Memorial Walk goes if you dare.
 Sharp Edge offers considerably more exposure than Striding Edge and if courage fails you here, or if the wind is blowing strongly, you are advised to take the easier safe track on the opposite side of the cwm which rises across Scales Fell to the summit ridge.
 By either route you will then have a short walk up to the summit for fabulous views.
-The descent is direct from the summit via Halls Fell, another superb ridge - not as sharp as Sharp Edge but still requiring care .Reaching Threlkeld it will probably be hard to resist some refreshment before continuing easily and pleasantly along the old railway line which takes you right into the heart of Keswick.
+The descent is direct from the summit via Halls Fell, another superb ridge - not as sharp as Sharp Edge but still requiring care .Reaching Threlkeld it will probably be hard to resist some refreshment before continuing to Keswick.

 8.5 miles.
 2698ft. ascent / 3171ft. descent.

 Day 5: Keswick to Buttermere